-Three dead in Paris gas blast amid lockdown for yellow-vest protests
+Gas blast kills three in Paris amid lockdown for yellow vest protests

 He said that as he approached the scene, a woman was crying for help from the first floor of a building: “Help us, help us, we have a child”.

-Additional reporting by Caroline Paillez, Emmanuel Jarry and Benoit Tessier in Paris and Sam Edwards in Madrid; Writing by Geert De Clercq; Editing by Mark Heinrich, Ros Russell and Hugh Lawson
+Additional reporting by Caroline Paillez, Emmanuel Jarry and Benoit Tessier in Paris and Sam Edwards in Madrid; Writing by Geert De Clercq; Editing by Ros Russell, Hugh Lawson and Helen Popper